View governance details about the data stored in your organization with BlueXP classification

 Create the Data Mapping Overview Report

 The Data Mapping Overview Report provides an overview of the data being stored in your corporate data sources to assist you with decisions of migration, back up, security, and compliance processes.
-The report first lists an overview that summarizes all your working environments and data sources, and then it provides an analysis for each working environment.
+The report summarizes all working environments and data sources.
+It also provides an analysis for each working environment.

 The report includes the following information: